Unboxed-Software/solana-course/content/oracles.md

 }
 ```

-After auditing the actual data feed you want to use and verifying that the account passed in to your program is what you expect, you can also do some checks on the data stored in the feed in the program logic.
+On top of ensuring the feed account is the one you expect, you can also do some checks on the data stored in the feed in your program's instruction logic.
 Two common things to check for are data staleness and the confidence interval.

 Each data feed updates the current value stored in it when triggered by the oracles.
 This means the updates are dependent on the oracles in the queue that it’s assigned to.
 Depending on what you intend to use the data feed for, it may be beneficial to verify that the value stored in the account was updated recently.
-For example, a lending protocol that needs to determine if a loan’s collateral has fallen below a certain level, the most recent update should be within the last few seconds.
-Luckily, the timestamp of the most recent update is stored on the aggregator account in unix time.
+For example, a lending protocol that needs to determine if a loan’s collateral has fallen below a certain level may need the data to be no older than a few seconds.
+You can have your code check the timestamp of the most recent update stored in the aggregator account.
 The following code snippet checks that the timestamp of the most recent update on the data feed was no more than 30 seconds ago.

 ```rust
 use {